haddnist/ADCS/README.md

 # Orbit-Propagator using Runga-Kutta 4
- Implement and integrate forces like solar radiation pressure, air drag apart from gravity and J2 also in the orbit propagator.
-Implementing the Jacchia Roberts Density Model.
+We implemented and integrated forces like solar radiation pressure, air drag and J2 apart from gravity in the orbit propagator.
+Air drag uses the   Jacchia Roberts Density Model.